Glossary

 A designated location where a security alert is sent after being created.

 Your selected services(s) where Panther alerts are sent, such as Jira, Slack, or PagerDuty.
-See Destinations for more information.
+See for more information.

 A connection between computers or applications, which defines a specific set of rules for how they communicate and interact with one another.